m-free777/RAGP/README.md

 ## Updates

-- **2026/08:** Initial code release.
-More implementation details will be released in future updates.
+- **2026/08:** Part of the implementation has been released.
+The remaining code will be released in future updates.

 ## Installation